|

 the other.
 Most of the birds in this area sing about eight strophes (or

-deliveries) per minute and stick to one song types for quite long periods,
+deliveries) per minute and stick to one song type for quite long periods,

 though occasionally dropping the final ‘cheese’ phrase.
 Listen to this excerpt